Court orders streamlined process allowing couples to avoid court appearances

 On Monday, Elvie Jordan and Challis Gibbs, and Ronald Dorfman and Ken Ilio were granted marriage license applications after Lambda Legal and the ACLU of Illinois filed suit on behalf of four same-sex couples and then asked for emergency marriage licenses for these two couples and for all other couples facing terminal illness.
 Mr. Dorfman has been diagnosed with a life-threatening heart condition, and Ms. Gibbs has metastatic cancer and may not be able to wait several months until the default enactment date of the marriage law to get married.

-“Judge Coleman’s order creates a clear, understandable process for the many couples across Illinois who are facing serious medical conditions – conditions that may result in their never being able to be married,” said John Knight, LGBT and AIDS Project Director for the ACLU of Illinois.
+“Judge Coleman’s order creates a clear, understandable process for the many couples across Illinois who are facing serious medical conditions – conditions that may result in their never being able to be married,” said John Knight, LGBT and HIV Project Director for the ACLU of Illinois.
 “The freedom to marry now is important for all Illinois same-sex couples but becomes extremely valuable for couples facing serious health conditions.
 For them, the personal and emotional benefits of marriage, as well as the legal protections it provides, are critical.”

 The orders were given less than two weeks after Vernita Gray and Patricia Ewert were the first same-sex couple in Illinois to marry; they were issued an emergency marriage license after a lawsuit was filed by Lambda Legal and the ACLU of Illinois.
 Mr. Dorfman and Mr. Ilio, as well as Ms. Gibbs and Ms. Jordan, contacted the plaintiffs’ attorneys describing similarly urgent medical circumstances.

 Read ACLU of Illinois and Lambda Legal FAQ on Illinois marriage here: